 Awesome Ideas for

 Homeschooling at Christmas

-7. We love all of Alisha Gratehouse’s Mixed Media Workshops and her Winter Wonderland e-course is no exception!
+We love all of the Masterpiece Society Workshops; the Winter Wonderland e-course is no exception!
 These projects are perfect for your Christmas art plans!
-The best part is that you get lifetime access to the course; if you don’t have time to do all of the projects, you can use the course again later on.
+The best part is that you get lifetime access to the course; if you don’t have time to do all of the projects, you can use the course again in future years.
 (PIN IT here)